olvaffe/olv-notes/systems/networks/wireguard.md

   - `wg genkey > ./private`
   - `wg set wg0 private-key ./private`
   - the interface derives the public key automatically
-  - the interface also has a listening udp port which is 51820 by default
+- a wireguard interface also needs a listening udp port
+  - `wg set wg0 listen-port 51820`
 - a wireguard interface also has a list of peers (remote wireguard interfaces)
   - `wg set wg0 peer <public-key-of-peer> allowed-ips <allowed-subnet> endpoint
     <public-ip-and-udp-port-of-peer>`